The Welding Institute

 Speaker Biography: Dr Ed Pickering is Reader in Metallurgy at the Department of Materials, University of Manchester, and a Research Area Lead for the Advanced Metals Processing theme of the Henry Royce Institute.
 His main research interests lie in the characterisation of phase transformations and processing-microstructure-property relationships in steels, and the alloy design of high-entropy alloys and refractory alloys.

 Continuing Professional Development (CPD): Attending this event supports your professional development.
 You can claim 2 CPD points per hour for this event.
 As a member of the Welding Institute you can record your CPD activity online from your membership portal.
+CPD Certificates are not provided for Branch events.

 Additional Information: